The Mobile Renaissance Faire and Pirate Festival

 STEVEN MELEI, PRESIDENT-MEDIEVAL VILLAGE-GULF COAST & MOBILE RENAISSANCE FAIRES

-The Gulf Coast Renaissance Faire and Pirate Festival Events
+The Mobile Renaissance Faire and Pirate Festival Events

 In addition to the staged performances, a major attraction of The Gulf Coast Renaissance Faire is the crowds of actors — both professional and amateur — who play historical figures and roam the fair, interacting with visitors.
 Visitors are encouraged (but not required) to wear costumes, contributing to the illusion of an actual Renaissance environment.
 Many of the fair vendors sell costumes for all ages and types.
 The Renaissance fair subculture's word for these costumed guests is "playtrons", a portmanteau of the words "patron" and "player", and they add a second level of enjoyment to their experience by "getting into the act" as Renaissance Lords and Ladies, peasants, pirates, belly dancers, or fantasy characters.